Week 10: Classical Measurement Theory from a Causal Perspective

 Confounding control by baseline measures in three-wave panels

 One pragmatic design response is to measure baseline values of exposure and outcome (and key confounders), then estimate effects forward in time using a three-wave panel.
+Adjusting for each variable's own baseline value is called lagged-self adjustment.

 - This design adjusts for baseline measurements of both exposure and outcome.